 4. Improve candidate experience

-Even the best and strongest candidate could still decline the role if they have had a bad experience.
+Even the best and strongest candidates could still decline the role if they have had a bad experience.
 Automating the tests can help bring a standardized and on-brand approach to the interview process and by being easy to use, can impart a better candidate experience.

 5. Save time with automation